Helsinki-NLP/OPUS-ingest/doc/create-corpus.md

 # Create a new corpus

 There are a few templates for creating a new corpus to cover the most common cases, for example, to create a data set from given parallel text files or data sets from a collection of TMX files.
-Templates are given in sub-directories of `OPUS-ingest/template/`.
+Templates are given in sub-directories of `templates/`.

 ## Step 0: Clone OPUS-ingest

-Retrieve the latest OPUS-ingest repository from github in some dedicated work directory (if not done already):
+Retrieve the latest OPUS-ingest repository from GitHub in some dedicated work directory (if not done already):

 ```